Marco finds sharing special encounters, like spotting the rare Ethiopian Wolf, truly rewarding.

 - Day 17

 Depart Addis this morning on a flight bound for Bahir Dar, a picturesque town on the shores of Lake Tana.
-We board a private boat and journey to the Zege Peninsula to visit two of its famous monasteries, Ura Kidane Meret and Azuwa Maryam.
+Board a private boat and journey to the Zege Peninsula to visit two of its famous monasteries, Ura Kidane Meret and Azuwa Maryam.
 The most beautiful of churches in the Tana region, Ura Kidane Meret boasts an incredible collection of murals that offer unrivalled insights into medieval Ethiopia.
-This afternoon, enjoy an excursion to the Blue Nile Falls, where we watch for the diverse array of waterbirds on the easy walk to the viewpoint.
+This afternoon, enjoy an excursion to the Blue Nile Falls, considered one of the most spectacular falls in Africa.
+Watch for the diverse array of waterbirds on the easy walk to the viewpoint.
 Hippopotamus and Nile Crocodile are occasionally spotted on the banks of the river.
 Dinner and overnight at Kuriftu Resort and Spa.

 Simien National Park

-After breakfast, travel by road to the village of Debark, en route enjoying the attractive pastoral landscapes and traditional villages of the Ethiopian highlands.
-Situated at an altitude of 10,000 feet, Debark is the gateway to Simien Mountains National Park, home to two of the country’s iconic animals: the charismatic Gelada, and the Walia Ibex.
-We begin our exploration of the park, before overnighting at Simien Lodge, with panoramic views of the dramatic, 3,000-foot-high Simien Escarpment.
+After breakfast, travel by road to the village of Debark, enjoying the attractive pastoral landscapes and traditional villages of the Ethiopian highlands en route.
+Situated at an altitude of 10,000 feet, Debark is the gateway to Simien Mountains National Park, home to one of the country’s iconic animals: the charismatic Gelada.
+Begin your exploration of the park, before overnighting at Simien Lodge, with panoramic views of the dramatic, 3,000-foot-high Simien Escarpment.

 Simien National Park

-The Simiens are Africa’s highest mountain range, with a dozen peaks exceeding 14,000 feet in height, and we have a full day to explore this stunning region.
-An early start along the edge of the plateau may reveal the big-horned Walia Ibex, a wild mountain goat found nowhere else on Earth, or perhaps the angular silhouette of a Bearded Vulture, high against the crags, but we’ll focus most of our attention on the adjacent meadows, known as Afro-Alpine moorland, for this is the favored habitat of Gelada.
+The Simiens are Africa’s highest mountain range, with a dozen peaks exceeding 14,000 feet in height, and you have a full day to explore this stunning region.
+An early start along the edge of the plateau may reveal the angular silhouette of a Bearded Vulture, high against the crags, but you’ll focus most of your attention on the adjacent meadows, known as Afro-Alpine moorland, for this is the favored habitat of Gelada.
 These fascinating vegetarian primates, distant relatives of the more familiar baboons, spend their days shuffling across the short-cropped grasslands, occasionally gathering in bands hundreds strong.
-With their golden manes, bright pink breasts and comical facial expressions, time spent with these “Bleeding-heart Baboons” is likely to be a highlight of our time in Ethiopia.
+With their golden manes, bright pink breasts and comical facial expressions, time spent with these “Bleeding-heart Baboons” is likely to be a highlight of your time in Ethiopia.
 Overnight at Simien Lodge.

-An early mule trek leads you up to Asheten Mariam Monastery, perched on a mountaintop with spectacular views over Lalibela.
+An early morning excursion takes you up to Asheten Mariam Monastery, perched on a mountaintop with spectacular views over Lalibela.
 This monastery is best known for its collection of ornate, 13th-century hand and processional crosses of King Nakuta La’ab, who ruled Ethiopia for 40 years after King Lalibela.
 This afternoon you’ll explore a second group of churches, said to have been built overnight by a host of angels and to represent the heavenly Jerusalem.
 The afternoon culminates in the cross-shaped church of Bete Giyorgis, the Church of Saint George, carved from solid red volcanic rock in the 12th century and the most famous of Lalibela’s churches.
-Dinner and overnight at the Mountain View Hotel.
+Dinner and overnight at the Maribela Hotel.

 Bale Mountains National Park